Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: perf.teardown(full?)*

 Teardown.
 Throws error if any.
-With terraform driver, set full to true terminates all infrastructure while by default it does cleanup only to speed up successive runs.
+With the terraform driver, setting full to true terminates all infrastructure, while by default it does cleanup only to speed up successive runs.

 [Back to top](#introduction)